News & Trending Insurance News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Owning your own home is an achievement, though it can come with extra expenses you may not have had when renting.
 One of those expenses is home insurance costs.
-Coverage is necessary, but exactly what your home insurance covers might not be known until you need it.
+It's an important homeowner move to get coverage, but exactly what your home insurance covers might not be known until you need it.

 Insurance is in place to help protect your possessions and from major expenses, but you don’t want it to become a major expense as well.
 Here are some things that could raise your home insurance rates that might surprise you.